 Ushering in a new millennium of baseball in San Francisco, Oracle Park opened its gate for the first time on April 11th, 2000.
 Having hosted the 2013 World Baseball Classic in addition to the 2007 MLB All Star Game, a perfect game pitched by Matt Cain, and three different World Series, this venue has gotten more than its fair share of use.

-Located right on the water, it is not unusual to see a home run it out into McCovey Cove.
-There are 68 San Francisco Giants suites that line the outskirts of this ballpark, offering top notch service in addition to breathtaking views of all the action.
+Located right on the water, it is not unusual to see a home run hit out into McCovey Cove.
+There are 68 San Francisco Giants suites that surround the field of this ballpark, offering top notch service in addition to breathtaking views of all the action.
 Each SF Giants suite typically holds up to 30 people, with some of the premium suites being able to accommodate as many as 300.
 From parking passes to gourmet catering, and personal attendants, SF Giants suites are the best that baseball has to offer.
 Contact us direct at firstname.lastname@example.org today to explore your options pertaining to purchasing a San Francisco Giants suite for an upcoming game.

-If you or your company happen to own a SF Giants luxury box, then LuxuryVIPSuites.com can be a very valuable asset for you.
-We have exclusive clientele ready and willing to pay good money to use your luxury suite for events which would otherwise go unused.
+If you or your company happen to own a San Francisco Giants luxury box, then LuxuryVIPSuites can be a very valuable asset for you.
+We have clientele ready and willing to pay good money to use your luxury suite for events which would otherwise go unused.
 Why not recoup some of your annual expense?
-By calling our office at 610-828-7407 you can speak to a knowledgeable staff member about joining our marketing program.
+By calling our office at 610-828-7407, you can speak to one of our knowledgeable staff members about joining our marketing program.
 We specialize in forming lasting relationships built on providing quality service and an unbelievable product.

 Find a luxury suite at ORACLE Park for the next San Francisco Giants game here!

 Oracle Park in sunny San Francisco, California is the home of the MLB’s San Francisco Giants.
 Established back in 1883 as the New York Gothams, the Giants moniker was acquired in 1886.
 While their team name has stayed the same since then, their hometown changed in 1958 when the Giants moved west to San Francisco.